tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 Elaborate to the students about how this technique allows for secure communication without having to share private data.

 * The idea is that you encrypt the data using the recipient's **public** key.

-  Then, the recipient uses their **private** key to decrypt the message.
+* Then, the recipient uses their **private** key to decrypt the message.

 * Only the sender and receiver can decrypt the messages between them, nobody in between, and they do not need to share a secret key beforehand.

 * This is what allows for something called "end-to-end" encryption, which is what encrypted messaging platforms use.

+Answer any questions before moving on.

+---

 ### 11. Students Do: Asymmetric Encryption (10 min)